13 minutesBy Canva Team

 • Downloadable and shareable across different formats

-• Real-time collaboration and change-tracking functions
+• Real-time collaboration, retrospective(opens in a new tab or window), and change-tracking functions

 • Created using the non-designer in mind